 - 1. Remove the burner as above. - 2.
 Remove the front doors by pulling forward and upward. - 3.
 Remove the top panel of the inner cabinet. - 4.
 Close the isolation valves to the system. - 5.
 Drain the boiler. - 6.
-Disconnect the supply and return lines. - Remove the pipe cross containing the temperature-pressure indicator and relief valve along with the tee containing the water flow switch. - 8.
+Disconnect the supply and return lines. - 7.
+Remove the pipe cross containing the temperature-pressure indicator and relief valve along with the tee containing the water flow switch (on the D series units, disconnect at the grooved pipe coupling). - 8.
 Remove the nuts and bolts from the flanges of the inlet and outlet nozzles at the rear of the outer casing. - 9.
 Remove the exchanger and clean the fins.

-Note: The inner and outer cabinets are separate parts and re-assembly is easier if they are separated slightly as the heat exchanger is re-installed.
+Note: The inner and outer cabinets are separate parts and reassembly is easier if the inner cabinet and exchanger are removed together as one unit.
 When re-assembling, reseal the top of inner cabinet with aluminum tape as needed.